1965

 Jacques Né can be considered the father of the SM.
 He worked at Citroën from 1948 and remained there through the era of the SM until his retirement in 1984.
 He started off as a draftsman in the the famous Bureau d'Etudes, the office from which all of the wonderful Citroën technologies emerged.

-In an article about Jacques Né written by the automotive journalist Roger Brioult, Jacques Né describes how throughout the 1960's, Citroën wanted to explore how much horsepower could be applied to a front wheel drive car.
-The first Traction Avant had about 50 Hp.
-Initial DS's had roughly 75 Hp.
-By 1966, horsepower in the DS had reached and crossed the 100 Hp threshold.
+In an article about Jacques Né written by the late automotive journalist Roger Brioult, Jacques Né describes how throughout the 1960's, Citroën wanted to explore how much horsepower could be applied to a front wheel drive car.
+The first Traction Avant had about 50 hp.
+Initial DS's had roughly 75 hp.
+By 1966, horsepower in the DS had reached and crossed the 100 hp threshold, and the DS23 EFI had 130 hp.

 Jacques Né indicates that there was a concern that there might be a practical limit to the horsepower that can work well with front wheel drive.
 Specifically, hard acceleration from a standstill causes a weight shift aft, thereby unloading the front wheels.
 As the front wheels unload, there is a possibility of excessive wheel spin.